pfgithub/scpl/docs/actions/runjavascriptonwebpage.md

 	"AppIdentifier": "com.apple.mobilesafari",
 	"Category": "Web",
 	"Description": {
-		"DescriptionInput": "Safari web pages",
+		"DescriptionInput": "Safari webpages",
-		"DescriptionNote": "Safari Web Page items are only available when running your shortcut as an Action Extension in Safari.", "DescriptionResult": "The output from the JavaScript (JSON)", "DescriptionSummary": "Runs JavaScript on a Safari web page passed in as input" },
+		"DescriptionNote": "Safari Webpage items are only available when running your shortcut as an Action Extension in Safari.", "DescriptionResult": "The output from the JavaScript (JSON)", "DescriptionSummary": "Runs JavaScript on a Safari webpage passed in as input" },
 	"Input": {
 		"Multiple": false,